10 Book Blogs to Follow

 What’s Hot Blog

 Laura combines her love of books and travel in What’s Hot Blog, a go-to resource for literary travelers.
-From cozy bookstores to iconic landmarks, her itineraries are packed with bookish charm.
-Her photography is outstanding and blogging tips make the journey even richer.
+Her photography is outstanding, with itineraries packed from cost bookstores to iconic landmarks.

 Brewing Writer